enviroCar/auth-proxy/README.md

-# login-proxy
+# Authentication Proxy
-A simple login proxy for single page JS applications
+A simple authentication proxy for HTTP BasicAuth endpoints